powersj/powersj.io/content/post/cloud-init-multipass.md

 ### vendor-data

 Multipass uses cloud-init to pass in vendor-data to setup the VM for access by the user.
-If the user overrides any of the required keys (e.g. packages, ssh_authorized_keys, users, etc.) in his or her user-data then multipass will merge its own data so that the end-user will not loose access to the system.
+If the user overrides any of the required keys (e.g. packages, ssh_authorized_keys, users, etc.) in his or her user-data then multipass will merge its own data so that the end-user will not lose access to the system.

 If interested, a user can examine the executed user-data and vendor-data by looking at the files in `/var/lib/cloud/instances/`.